The Modernist App – architectural city tours

 Through a series of interactive maps you can take a self guided tour.
 Exploring the city at your own pace with your own pit stops.
 Each building highlighted enroute is paired with a detailed description and history which has been passionately curated by the team behind the Modernist.
 Buildings are objects living in the present; they often don’t reveal their surprising histories until you take a deeper look behind the external surface.

-Although the plan is starting with their hometown of Manchester, the Modernist App intends to make tours of other cities available.
+The modernist started with their hometown of Manchester, however, plans are afoot to expand the Modernist App to other cities.
 Soon, fans of 20th Century design will be able to travel with intent following the app through well curated trails of architectural invention.

 You can also find out when the Modernist have their next in person events through the app.
 It’s the easiest way to find out about their upcoming workshops and walking tours.